-TO:S. A. Stokes, Technical DirectorFROM:Z. C. McCabe Site RepresentativeSUBJECT:Savannah River Site Weekly Report for Week Ending October 14, 2016
+TO: S. A. Stokes, Technical Director

+FROM: Z. C. McCabe Site Representative

+SUBJECT: Savannah River Site Weekly Report for Week Ending October 14, 2016

-H-Area: H-Canyon personnel failed to enter a specific condition of a limiting condition for operations (LCO) and used inadequate technical work documents to remove H-Canyon NIMs (nuclear incident monitors) from service which led to HB-Line violating their technical safety requirements.
-A system engineer responsible for reviewing a maintenance work package specified that the HB-Line NIMs and alarms be put into standby mode prior to the H-Canyon NIMs.
+H-Area: H-Canyon personnel failed to enter a specific condition of a limiting condition for operations (LCO) which resulted in HB-Line violating their technical safety requirements.
+A system engineer responsible for reviewing a maintenance work package specified that the HB-Line NIMs (nuclear incidence monitors) and alarms be put into standby mode prior to the H-Canvon NIMs.
 This sequence was specified because the HB-Line safety basis includes credible criticality accidents that require alarms in areas within H-Canyon to be operable when HB-Line is processing material.
-However, a generic H-Canyon work package (that did not mention the HB-Line NIMs) was used to place the H-Canyon NIMs in standby on October 3.
-When H-Canyon placed their NIMs in standby mode, the control room received a trouble alarm indicating that the remote alarm system operability was indeterminate.
-Although H-Canyon previously entered two separate conditions of a LCO associated with their NIMs, they failed to recognize that an applicable third condition of the LCO (associated with the remote alarm operability being indeterminate) should have been entered.
-The third condition also included a note stating that HB-Line may need to enter a similar LCO and required halting all fissile material movement and processing in H-Canyon, which was already performed as a required action of the two other LCO conditions.
-HB-Line did not place any of their NIMs or alarms in standby mode or enter two of the appropriate LCO conditions (omitting a similar condition to the one H-Canyon failed to enter) until October 10.
-After discussing the situation with the system engineer, HB-Line and then H-Canyon operations personnel entered the NIM alarm LCO conditions that should have been entered originally.
-During an issue review H-Canyon and HB-Line personnel determined that HB-Line failed to enter the appropriate LCO condition and perform the required actions, which is a violation of the HB-Line Technical Safety Requirements.
-The corrective actions identified include issuing a shift order for communication requirements, clarifying the H-Canyon procedures, and additional NIMs system training for applicable personnel.
+However, the work package included the steps placing the H-Canyon and HB-Line NIMs in standby mode in the prerequisite section, which can be performed in any order unless specified otherwise.
+So the work package allowed H-Canyon to declare their NIMs inoperable and entered two separate conditions of the associated LCO prior to HB-Line.
+Additionally, H-Canyon personnel failed to recognize that the applicable third condition of the LCO (associated with the NIM alarms being inoperable) should have been entered.
+The third condition included a note stating that HB-Line may need to enter a similar LCO.
+The H-Canyon required action for the alarm condition is to halt all fissile material movement and processing, which was performed as part of the actions associated with the previously entered LCO conditions.
+Meanwhile, HB-Line did not place any of their NIMs or alarms in standby mode or enter two of the appropriate LCO conditions (omitting a similar condition to the one H-Canyon failed to enter) until four days after H-Canyon.
+On October 10, HB-Line put their NIMs back into service and exited the two LCO conditions.
+After discussing the situation with the system engineer and other subject matter experts, HB-Line and then H-Canyon operations personnel entered the NIM alarm LCO conditions.
+During an issue review H-Canyon and HB-Line personnel determined that HB-Line failed to enter the appropriate LCO and perform the required actions, which is a violation of the HB-Line Technical Safety Requirements.
+The corrective actions identified include communicating a lessons learned and additional NIMs system training for applicable personnel.